-Hiring your first assistant (or even employee) is an important milestone for any creative freelancer.
-Up until now you’ve been the sole person doing all the work for your business — aside from the occasional contract work.
+Hiring your first assistant (whether virtual or on-site) is an important milestone for any small business owner.
+Up until now you’ve been the sole person doing all the work for your business.

 And if you’re anything like me, you’re a control freak who likes to control every aspect of your business.
 You don’t want other people ruining all the work you’ve done or messing up your systems.

-Before we dive into how to hire a virtual assistant or freelance contractor, let’s find out if you really do need to pull the trigger in the first place.
+Before we dive into hiring a virtual assistant or freelance contractor, let’s find out if you really do need to pull the trigger in the first place.

 Do you really need to hire?

-They need to build, assemble, type, sort, sell, serve, check email, books travel plans and answer phones.
-If you feel like you need more strategic help or training, or download my free Master List of Tasks to Outsource.
+They need to build, assemble, type, sort, sell, serve, check email, books travel plans, and answer phones.
+What tasks can virtual assistants do?

-Here are the steps to take when hiring your first assistant, so you can avoid any potential mishaps.
+Here are the steps to take when hiring your first virtual assistant.

 1. Look for the right person

-It’s easier to teach and outline the tasks than to motivate your team member to turn in their work on time.
-No matter how flexible and casual your small business is, finding the right person is essential for both you and the contractor to have clear expectations.
+No matter how flexible and casual your small business is, finding the right person is essential for both you and the freelancer to have clear expectations.

 List all the tasks that will be related to the job, while being as detailed as possible.
 Note the work hours and any other requirements — do they need to own a smart phone, have access to email on the go, make deliveries or use certain software?